theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > three fourths of the several States    , or    by      Conventions in      three fourths
 # NSg   NSg     P  D   J/Dq    NPrPl/V3+ .
 NPr/C NSg/J/P NPl+        NPr/J/P NSg   NSg
 > thereof , as    the one         or    the other    Mode of Ratification may     be      proposed by      the
-# W?      .
+# R       .
 NSg/R D   NSg/I/VB/J+ NPr/C D   NSg/VB/J NSg  P  NSg+         NPr/VXB NSg/VXB VP/J     NSg/J/P D
 > Congress ; Provided that         no    Amendment which may     be      made prior to the Year One
 # NPr/VB+  .
 VP/J/C   NSg/I/C/Ddem NPr/P NSg+      I/C+  NPr/VXB NSg/VXB VB   NSg/J P  D   NSg+ NSg/I/VB/J+
 > thousand eight hundred and  eight shall in      any    Manner affect the first    and